jpgoldberg/cryptopg/README.md

 2. Sample challenges (some with "answers") published prior to the official challenge.
 3. The KDF we use for these challenges is stripped of many of the idiosyncracies of the 1Password KDF that are not relevant for the difficulty of cracking locally captured data.

-The scripts and source data are [we need URLs for these].

 Individual challenges will look something like this.

 ```